-State Participation: Baseline HAVA requirements.
-The Secretary of State determines the regulations for the certification of voting systems in VT.
-Applicable Statute(s): "The secretary of state shall adopt rules governing the use and the selection of any voting machine in the state."
-17 V.S.A. § 2493 (2019) Applicable Regulation(s): "Prior certification of a vote tabulator by the Secretary of State shall be required before entry into any contract with a vote tabulator vendor.
-Selection of vote tabulators for the state of Vermont shall follow the standard procurement process for all state contracts The Secretary of State shall require that all vote tabulators certified for use in the state be independently tested using security testing protocols that are generally accepted at the time of application for certification."
-CVR 04-010-001 (2020) State Certification Process: (1) All municipalities that have voted to use a vote tabulator shall use a uniform vote tabulator approved by the Secretary of State.
+State Baseline HAVA requirements.
+The Secretary of State Participation: determines the regulations for the certification of voting systems in Vermont.
+Applicable The secretary of state shall adopt rules governing the Statute(s): use and the selection of any voting machine in the state.
+Vt.
+Stat.
+Ann. tit.
+17, § 2493 Applicable Prior certification of a vote tabulator by the Secretary of Regulation(s): State shall be required before entry into any contract with a vote tabulator vendor.
+Selection of vote tabulators for the state of Vermont shall follow the standard procurement process for all state contracts The Secretary of State shall require that all vote tabulators certified for use in the state be independently tested using security testing protocols that are generally accepted at the time of application for certification.
+Vt.
+Code R 04-010-001 State (1) All municipalities that have voted to use a vote Certification Process: tabulator shall use a uniform vote tabulator approved by the Secretary of State.
 (2) The Secretary of State shall provide for the security of vote tabulators at all times.
 Vote tabulators, not including the ballot box portion, shall be locked in a vault or a secure location at all times when not in use.
-17 V.S.A. § 2491-2493 (2019)
+Vt.
+Stat.
+Ann. tit.
+17, § 2493